DETAILS

 Instructors: Ahsante Sankofa Foree & Samuel Hobbs

 Through exercises, conversation, and real-world grant examples, this class supplements artists’ experiences in grant writing.
-Participants build a tacit understanding in how grants serve the trajectory of your professional and artistic career, and learn to leverage grant application questions to fully inform panelists of your work in the broader context of your community and needs.
-This class is designed to provide tangible tools and demystify the granting process to be directly applicable on your next submission.
+Participants build a tacit understanding in how grants serve the trajectory of our professional and artistic careers, and learn to leverage grant application questions to fully inform foundations of our work in the broader context of our community and needs.
+This class is designed to provide tangible tools and demystify the granting process and budgets to be directly applicable on your next submission.

 Cultivating Leadership